Coroner's warning about garden ponds after toddler's '˜tragic' accident

-A coroner is advising people to “think outside the box” when it comes to garden ponds after a toddler’s fatal accident in Gosberton Risegate.
+A coroner is warning people to 'think outside the box' when it comes to garden ponds after a toddler's fatal accident in Gosberton Risegate.

 Paul Cooper, Senior Coroner for South Lincolnshire, described the death of 19-month-old Jenson Whitmore, three days after falling into a pond at his grandparents’ home in Gosberton Risegate on Sunday, July 10, as “terrible and tragic”.